PowerShell/PSArm/README.md

 PSArm is a PowerShell-embedded DSL exposed through a PowerShell module, however it uses Bicep's underlying schema backend to power its ARM resource generation and completions.

-## Confidential

-This project is currently an internal experiment subject to NDA terms.
-Please do not publicly disclose any information about it.

 ## Goals

 The primary goal of PSArm is to use the strengths of PowerShell